-Ski-bindings limit their holding-force — in conjunction with the position of the fulcrum-points that are stationed between the boot and the ski — by converting potential injury-producing loads (footnote 2) that are applied to the tibia into a release-response.
+Ski-bindings limit their holding-force — in conjunction with the position of the fulcrum-points that are stationed between the boot and the ski — by converting potential injury-producing loads (see footnote 2) that are applied to the tibia into a release-response.

 Strength of average male tibia

-The 'average' adult male tibia fractures at ~11.3 daNm during slow-torsion and ~25 daNm during slow forward-bending.
-These average values apply to male skiers who weigh ~170-pounds and who are aged between 20 and 53 years.
-The full range of tibia fracture-limits in torsion, bending, and combined torsion-bending — as a function of weight, age and gender — are documented in the biomechanical data of Ernst Asang of Munich, Germany [footnotes 3].
+The average adult male tibia reaches its elastic limit (fractures) at ~11.3 daNm during slow-torsion and ~25 daNm during slow forward-bending.
+These average thresholds apply to male skiers who weigh ~170-pounds who are between 20 and 53 years-old.
+The full range of tibia fracture-limits in torsion, bending, and combined torsion-bending — as a function of weight, age and gender — are documented in the biomechanical data of Ernst Asang of Munich, Germany [footnote 3].
 For practical use with ski-bindings, Asang's tibia-fracture data is reorganized, biomechanically [footnote 4].
-This essay discusses some of Asang's reorganized tibia-fracture data.
+This essay discusses some of the reorganized tibia-fracture data.

 No protection of the tibia by muscle activity

-Muscle activity cannot add strength to the tibia because skiing injury-loads can occur faster than 'fast-twitch' muscles can be turned-on.
-There is no experimental, epidemiological or observational scientific proof that muscle activity can subtract appreciable strength from the tibia.
-The failure criteria of the tibia must therefore be based on the most conservative condition — the unprotected tibia.
+Muscle activity cannot intentionally add strength to the tibia because skiing injury-loads can occur faster than 'fast-twitch' muscles can be turned-on in a direction and magnitude that could reduce an injury-producing load, but intentionally contracting a large cluster of muscles can attenuate some externally-applied loading.
+Inversely, there is no experimental, epidemiological or observational scientific proof that muscle activity can subtract appreciable strength from the tibia if inadvertently applied in a way that amplifies an externally applied load.
+The failure criteria of the tibia for use in ski-binding engineering must be based on the most conservative condition — the unprotected tibia.

-The desire for complete "tibia safety in skiing" is impossible since, for example, during some injury-producing events, the boot can be partially constrained by snow — causing an injury-producing load to not flow through the binding.
-Boot-fit and boot-buckling contribute significantly to the transfer of loads between the ski and the tibia: a binding cannot read or react to loads that are not transmitted to a binding as a consequence of a ‘weak-link’ between the foot / leg / ski-boot.
-If a boot is buckled too loosely — an injury-producing-load cannot be fully-transferred to the binding.
+The desire for complete "tibia safety in skiing" is impossible since, for example, during some injury-producing events, the boot can be partially constrained by snow — causing some of the injury-producing load to not flow through the binding.
+Boot-fit and proper-boot-buckling contribute significantly to the transfer of loads between the ski and the tibia: a binding cannot read or react to loads that are not transmitted to a binding as a consequence of a ‘weak-link’ between the leg / ski-boot / binding / ski.
+If a boot is buckled too loosely — an injury-producing-load cannot be fully-transferred into the binding.
 Boots must be buckled snugly.